bschwebs/AudioMetaDataRepair/README.md

 - Files are only re-processed if they've been modified since the last run
 - Album art is downloaded once per album and embedded in all tracks from that album
 - The script respects MusicBrainz API rate limits with delays between requests
+- For large collections, processing may take longer due to API calls for album art
+- Network connectivity is required for album art downloads